steve1316/gfl-reactjs-wiki/README.md

 - [x] Set up filters and searching functionality for T-Dolls.

   - [x] Finalize the Chip components.
-  - [ ] Save filters when moving to and from T-Doll Index page for persistence.
-Maybe have a "Clear Filters" button.
+  - [x] Save filters when moving to and from T-Doll Index page for persistence. ~~Maybe have a "Clear Filters" button.~~
-  - [ ] Add 6* rarity filter to depict the Mod of 5*'s.
-Make it only show up by clicking on the Mod Filter Button.
+  - [x] ~~Add 6* rarity filter to depict the Mod of 5*'s.
+Make it only show up by clicking on the Mod Filter Button.~~ Did not add a 6* rarity filter but rather had the 5* rarity filter show the 6* Mods instead.

 - [x] Add T-Dolls #1 to #10 to JSON data object.